heberuriegas/hasura_rails_starter/README.md

 ## What it contains?

-- Rails 6.1 as web server
-- PostgreSQL 12 as database
+- Rails 6.1 and PostgreSQL 12 as webserver and database
 - Hasura 2.0 as graphql engine
+- User authentication
+  - username/email with doorkeeper
+  - otp sms with active_model_otp
+  - client OAuth with doorkeeper assertion strategy
+  - server OAuth with omniauth
+- Authorization with cancancan
+- File uploads with ActiveStorage
 - Sidekiq as job manager
-- User authentication with JWT using devise and devise-jwt

 ## Getting started